nawabahmadreshi/documentation/pages/third-party-integrations/sailthru.md

 ## Setting up your link schema for email

 The Branch script turns your web url (`ORIGINAL_URL` in the example snippet in this guide) into a Branch link.

-There are four ways to do this:
+There are four ways to do this.
+Your Branch account manager will set your app configuration up according to the technique you use.

 If you use your web URL as a deep link value: